The journey back to life . . . as an independent and contributing member of the community.

-- Monthly Service Fairs through the Journey Home serve as a one-stop shop to provide access to multiple resources in one location.
-Each month, the service fair has a theme built around Residency, Employment, Support and Treatment.
+- Monthly Service Fairs through Journey Home serve as a one-stop shop to provide access to multiple resources in one location.
+Each month, the service fair has a theme built around Residency, Employment, Support, and Treatment.
 Community-based organizations and groups provide information about their services, including training, education, transportation, housing, treatment and support networks.
-Each service fair includes a welcome home, an inspirational speaker.
+Each service fair includes a welcome home and an inspirational speaker.
 Service Fairs meet on the third Tuesday of the month via Zoom and in-person at 2115 S. Park St, Madison; 3:00 to 4:30pm.

 - JustDane’s Returning Prisoner Simulation gives participants an “up close” view of what it’s like to come home from prison.
 It uses realistic scenarios to introduce participants to the struggles that released prisoners are likely to encounter.